Knack II: Development and release

 Knack II was announced on 3 December 2016, at the PlayStation Experience event.
 The game was developed by Japan Studio.
 Marianne Krawczyk, a writer of the God of War series of video games, joined the development team to write the story script of Knack II.
-The game was released on 5 September 2017.
+The game was released in September 2017.
 A free demo was released on 29 August 2017 on the PlayStation store, allowing players to try out the Monastery level, either solo or cooperatively.

 Reception

+Critical reception

 During Sony's pre-release showcase of the game, Knack II was boasted due to its art direction, cooperative integration, and focus on platforming.

-Knack II received "mixed or average" reviews, according to review aggregator Metacritic.
+Knack II received "mixed or average" reviews from critics, according to review aggregator website Metacritic.
 The game was largely considered to be an improvement over its predecessor.

+Knack II has become a recurring joke on popular YouTuber videogamedunkey's channel; despite the mixed reaction from critics, he satirically refers to the game as a "masterpiece" and gave the game a rating of 10/5.
+He specifically praised the ability to play as Ice Knack and praised the game's graphics.

+Sales

 In Japan, Knack II did not rank in the Media Create Top 20 or Famitsu Top 30 sales charts upon release.
-Dengeki reported that the title sold 2106 units to chart as the 35th best selling title in its debut.
+Dengeki reported that the title sold 2,106 units to chart as the 35th best selling title in its debut.
 Comparatively, due to being included as a pack-in game with all initial PlayStation 4 consoles sold in the country, the original game moved 316,787 units in its first week.